sl2902/retail_data_pipeline/README.md

 make dag_run_upload_config_files_to_gcs
 ```

-9.3.1 Check the status of job either on the CLI or via the Airflow UI:
+9.3.1 Check the status of job either on the CLI or via the Airflow UI by clicking on the respective dag:
 ```shell
 make dag_chk_status_upload_config_files_to_gcs
 ```